microsoft/language-server-protocol/_specifications/specification-3-16.md

  */
 export interface CompletionOptions extends WorkDoneProgressOptions {
 	/**
-	 * Most tools trigger completion request automatically without explicitly requesting
+	 * Most tools trigger completion request automatically without explicitly
-	 * it using a keyboard shortcut (e.g. Ctrl+Space).
-Typically they do so when the user
+	 * requesting it using a keyboard shortcut (e.g. Ctrl+Space).
+Typically they
-	 * starts to type an identifier.
-For example if the user types `c` in a JavaScript file
+	 * do so when the user starts to type an identifier.
+For example if the user
-	 * code complete will automatically pop up present `console` besides others as a
+	 * types `c` in a JavaScript file code complete will automatically pop up
+	 * present `console` besides others as a completion item.
+Characters that
-	 * completion item.
-Characters that make up identifiers don't need to be listed here.
+	 * make up identifiers don't need to be listed here.
 	 *
-	 * If code complete should automatically be trigger on characters not being valid inside
+	 * If code complete should automatically be trigger on characters not being
-	 * an identifier (for example `.` in JavaScript) list them in `triggerCharacters`.
+	 * valid inside an identifier (for example `.` in JavaScript) list them in
+	 * `triggerCharacters`.
 	 */
 	triggerCharacters?: string[];

 	/**
 	 * The list of all possible characters that commit a completion.
-This field can be used
+This field
-	 * if clients don't support individual commit characters per completion item.
-See
+	 * can be used if clients don't support individual commit characters per
+	 * completion item.
+See client capability
-	 * `ClientCapabilities.textDocument.completion.completionItem.commitCharactersSupport`.
+	 * `completion.completionItem.commitCharactersSupport`.
 	 *
-	 * If a server provides both `allCommitCharacters` and commit characters on an individual
+	 * If a server provides both `allCommitCharacters` and commit characters on
-	 * completion item the ones on the completion item win.
+	 * an individual completion item the ones on the completion item win.
 	 *
 	 * @since 3.2.0
 	 */